What is Squint?

 - Hereditary, or running in families.

-- It can also be caused due to the result of an illness or long-sightedness.
+- It can also be caused result of illness or long-sightedness.

 - Due to a lesion on a cranial nerve.